 Your compensation should adequately cover your present and future expenses for injuries related to your accident.
 An adequate settlement offer, or award should be enough to cover your expenses for ongoing treatment, therapy, or long-term care if needed.

 What You Need to Prove to Get Injury Compensation

-Our Reno Personal Injury Lawyers Explain the Compensation Process
+Our Reno Personal Injury Lawyers Explain The Compensation Process

 To recover injury compensation, you and your Reno personal injury attorney must prove liability for your injuries.
-In a case based on an intentional act, you will usually need to prove intent and causation.

 - Driving in an unreasonably dangerous way

-- Failing to provide a level of medical care recognized as reasonable by other healthcare providers
+- Failing to provide a level of medical care recognized as reasonable by other health care providers

 - Neglecting to discover or repair hazards on the premises in a reasonable time and manner.